mk360/fe3h-enemy-randomizer/README.md

 Enemies will be edited into the maps using a separate program.
 Non-boss enemies will have a `n` difficulty assigned to them (`n` being the general map difficulty depending on the story progression) and bosses will have an `n+1` difficulty.
 So for example, all of Kostas' goons in the tutorial are Level 1, while Kostas himself is Level 2.

 Things will get dangerous as I approach Level 4 enemies.
-I intend on streaming a full Golden Deer run of it on my [https://youtube.com/@n_tonio36](YouTube channel).
+I intend on streaming a full Golden Deer run of it on my [YouTube Channel](https://youtube.com/@n_tonio36).
 See you there!